kuleuven/iRODS-User-Training/08_mango_portal.md

 Choosing 'KU Leuven' will direct you to the KU Leuven login page, unless you already were logged in in another tab, in which case this step is skipped.
 On the next page, select your iRODS zone.
-You should be redirected to the main page of the Mango portal:
+You should be redirected to the main page of the ManGO portal:

 <img align="center" src="img/mango_portal_main_page.png" width="600px">